 Here, we can see the duplicate column "products" is now removed from our DataFrame.
 Even though the column names between "product" and "products" were different, their values were identical.

-We can modify how .drop_duplicates removes duplicate columns through the keep and subset arguments just like with dropping duplicate rows.
+We can modify how .drop_duplicates removes duplicate columns through the keep and subset arguments.